mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 pwd (Print Working Directory)
 ------------------------------------
-The first command you will learn is `pwd`.
-PWD stands for "Print Working Directory" and will output the current directory you are in to the screen.
+The first command you will learn is `pwd`. `pwd` stands for "Print Working Directory" and will output the current directory you are in to the screen.
 Since you just typed in the ssh command, you should be in the HOME directory.
 Try it out!
 ```
 $ pwd
 ```